How to Donate Blood, Platelets or Plasma

 Can I Donate Blood?

 Most people can donate blood, assuming they’re feeling well.
-People with many health conditions – like diabetes, high blood pressure and high cholesterol – can still donate blood if their condition is well managed.
+People with many health conditions — like diabetes, high blood pressure and high cholesterol — can still donate blood if their condition is well-managed.

 Learn More

-Get Ready for Your Donation
+Get Ready for Your Blood Donation

 • In the days leading up to your donation, eat iron-rich foods like beef, nuts, whole grains and leafy greens.
+Check out our helpful guide on blood donation and iron deficiency for tips to boosting and maintaining iron levels, donation eligibility, what to do if you're deferred, and more.

 • Stay hydrated by drinking plenty of fluids.